 Do you like to stay active when visiting a new city?
 You’re in luck — Philadelphia is a city built for runners.
-And joggers, walkers, sprinters and amblers of all shapes and sizes.
-It doesn’t matter if you prefer slow jogs to 4- minute miles, blacktop or soft ground, the sounds of a bustling city or to bird song, Philadelphia has a running trail for you.
+It doesn’t matter if you prefer slow jogs or 4- minute miles, there are options for running in Philadelphia for everyone.

-“You can retrace the footsteps of the Founding Fathers, take in the skyline from numerous easily accessible vantage points or listen to the sounds of your own footsteps along the trails in one of our beautiful urban parks like the Wissahickon or Pennypack,” said Liz Pagonis of Philadelphia Runner, a locally-owned company with three locations in the city.
+“You can retrace the footsteps of the Founding Fathers, take in the skyline from numerous easily accessible vantage points or listen to the sounds of your own footsteps along the trails in one of our beautiful urban parks like the Wissahickon or Pennypack,” said Liz Pagonis of Philadelphia Runner, an independent specialty running company.

-“There are over 50 organized running clubs to meet up with and even more races that embrace and celebrate running in Philadelphia like The Philly 10K, Philly Run Fest, Philadelphia Marathon, and the largest 10-mile road race in the country that runs right through the heart of the city – the Broad Street Run.”
+“There are over 50 organized running clubs to meet up with and even more races that embrace and celebrate running in Philadelphia like the Philadelphia Distance Run, Philly Run Fest, Philadelphia Marathon, and the largest 10-mile road race in the country that runs right through the heart of the city – the Independence Blue Cross Broad Street Run.”

-Find the trail, group, or tour that’s best for you and your running style with the help of the recommendations below.
+Find the trail, group, or tour that’s best for you and your running style for your stay in Philadelphia.

-- Across the Ben Franklin Bridge – Run to New Jersey and back via the bridge’s pedestrian path which can be accessed via 5th and Race Streets.
-From the start of the bridge, it’s a three-mile round trip journey offering stunning views of the Delaware River and the Philadelphia skyline, particularly at sunrise or sunset.
-For more info, click here.
+Run to New Jersey and back via the bridge’s pedestrian path which visitors can access via 5th and Race Streets.
+From the start of the bridge, it’s a three-mile round trip journey.
+This path offers stunning views of the Delaware River and the Philadelphia skyline, particularly at sunrise or sunset.

-- Along the Schuylkill River – To get in a 2-mile run along the river, start at the Philadelphia Museum of Art and follow the trail which is both on land and in the river thanks to the Schuylkill Banks boardwalk, until it ends in South Philadelphia.
-The trail will eventually be an uninterrupted 99-mile path stretching to suburban Pottstown, PA.
-For more info, click here.
+To get in a two-mile run along the river, start at the Philadelphia Museum of Art and follow the Schuylkill River Trail, which is both on land and in the river thanks to the Schuylkill Banks boardwalk, until it ends in South Philadelphia.

-- Along the Delaware River – The Delaware River Trail runs about 1.5 miles along the Delaware River from Washington Green (Washington Ave at S. Christopher Columbus Boulevard) to the Race Street Pier (Race Street at N. Christopher Columbus Boulevard), bringing you by some of the Delaware River Waterfront’s many public spaces including Spruce Street Harbor Park, the Great Plaza at Penn’s Landing, and Cherry Street Pier.
-For more info, click here.
+The Delaware River Trail runs about 1.5 miles along the Delaware River from Washington Green (Washington Ave at S. Christopher Columbus Boulevard) to the Race Street Pier (Race Street at N. Christopher Columbus Boulevard), bringing you by some of the Delaware River Waterfront’s many public spaces including Spruce Street Harbor Park, the Great Plaza at Penn’s Landing, and Cherry Street Pier.

-- Wissahickon Valley Park – A scenic, sprawling oasis in the northwestern section of the city with a whopping 50-plus miles of trails in its 1,800 acres.
-Start at Forbidden Drive (named Pennsylvania’s “Trail of the Year” in 2018), the gravel path along the Wissahickon Creek, before seeking higher ground to hike the steep wooded trails that cut through the Wissahickon Gorge.
-For more info, click here.
+A scenic, sprawling oasis just outside of Center City with a whopping 50-plus miles of trails in its 1,800 acres.
+Start at Forbidden Drive, the gravel path along the Wissahickon Creek, before seeking higher ground to hike the steep wooded trails that cut through the Wissahickon Gorge.

 Philadelphia is also home to a number of annual running events and competitions, which are perfect to plan a trip around if you enjoy participating in (or spectating) alongside others from around the state, nation, and world.

-- Broad Street Run – A true Philadelphia tradition, the Broad Street Run is one of the fastest 10-mile runs in the country.
+A true Philadelphia tradition, the Independence Blue Cross Broad Street Run is one of the fastest and largest 10-mile runs in the country.
 The course is a point-to-point race along Broad Street, taking participants through many of Philadelphia’s diverse neighborhoods.
 The Independence Blue Cross Broad Street Run takes place annually in the spring.

 Offering a marathon, half marathon, and an 8k run, Philadelphia Marathon Race Weekend has a course for every runner.
-Even children can participate in the fun with the short distance Kids’ Run, complete with medals and refreshments for participants.
+Even children can participate in the fun with the short distance Youth Fun Run, complete with medals and refreshments for participants.
 The main event of the weekend features the full marathon, a 26.2 mile race that captures the very essence of Philadelphia along its path, as it winds through every neighborhood.
 Don’t miss the Health & Fitness Expo, held at the Pennsylvania Convention Center.